smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/03-Train-taxiFare-on-gcp/README.md

 - Check that your `model.joblib` was correctly saved on GCP storage

 Once everything is working ok, please make sure that:
-- the requirements in `setup.py` match your requirements on your virtual environement
-💡 **This step is very important, most of your errors in the next section will be linked to mismatch between requirements on your machine and requirements you specified in setup.py**
+- the requirements in `requirements.txt` match your requirements on your virtual environement 💡 **This step is very important, most of your errors in the next section will be linked to mismatch between requirements on your machine and requirements you specified in `requirements.txt`**

 ## Train your model on GCP